 Taxis are also available, with the first 3 kilometres costing 9 CNY or use the Didi app to avoid the language barrier.

 Hong Kong is an amazing area of China that has so much to see and do.
-The history and culture of the area, plus the modern twist, make it a great place to spend at least a few days on your trip to China.
-Even though there is so much to do, there were three things I would recommend as must-sees while you are there.
+The history and culture of the area, plus the modern twist, make it a great place to spend at least 2 days in Hong Kong during your trip to China.
+Even though there is so much to do, there were three things I would recommend as must-sees while you are there and a few things you need to know about Hong Kong before you visit.

 Things to do in Hong Kong